twitter/finagle/README.md

       string hi();
     }

+Finagle's architecture requires that Thrift services be wrapped with `Future` objects.
+To generate the required Finagle wrapper code with your Thrift services automatically, use the <a href="https://github.com/mariusaeriksen/thrift-0.5.0-finagle">thrift 0.5.0 finagle</a> fork of Apache Thrift when compiling Thrift services.

 #### Simple Thrift Server

 In this Finagle example, the `ThriftServer` object implements the `Hello` service defined using the Thrift IDL.